How to Access Fukui from Osaka! Complete Access Guide

 Let's Visit Fukui from Osaka!

-Fukui Prefecture is a prefecture located in the Hokuriku region of Japan, facing the Sea of Japan.
-The Hokuriku Shinkansen is currently attracting attention as it will open from Kanazawa to Fukui/Tsuruga in the spring of 2024.
-There are also many attractive sightseeing spots from Japan and the world, as well as a wealth of local gourmet food.
+Fukui Prefecture is a prefecture located in the Hokuriku region of Japan, along the Sea of Japan.
+The Hokuriku Shinkansen is currently attracting attention as it opened from Kanazawa to Fukui/Tsuruga in the spring of 2024.
+Fukui is home to stunning sightseeing spots, renowned both in Japan and internationally, along with an abundance of local gourmet delights.

 How to Access Fukui

-There are three ways to travel from Osaka to Fukui:
+There are three main ways to travel from Osaka to Fukui:

 From Osaka Station to Fukui Station (one-way)